Ethanboyz/Bittorrent-Client/README.md

 ## Logs (may or may not be maintained...)

+- 5/10: as per ethans suggestion, I tried to add functionality to measure download/upload rates BUT since full SEND/RECV CODE hasn't been implemented in peer manager, I don't want to mess with anything and break the current thought process since measuring rates involves measuring bytes sent (Jalal)
+- 5/10: wrote some writeups of how to begin to integrate everything together -- tracker needs some udp and scrape implementation -- remaining functionality currently dependent upon peer manager -- the goat ethans got it (Jalal)
 - 5/09: implemented a bunch of peer_manager functions.
 Still needs work with sending and receiving request and piece messages, which I'll finish tomorrow.
 Peer manager also needs functionality to measure download/upload rates.
 If anyone wants to implement that logic (looking at you Jalal), that'll be most welcome.
 If not, I'm happy to do it.
 (Ethan)
 - 5/09: finished up tracker portion for HTTP trackers. still having trouble with